bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 * Delete line/polygon: Tap on an existing line/polygon (or select them with a different tool) then press backspace to delete them.

-To unselect a line or polygon double tap anywhere on the plot.

 .. bokeh-plot:: docs/user_guide/examples/tools_poly_edit.py
     :source-position: none